uc-dataviz/course/submissions/Liu_Guangyu/assignment2/assignment2_Guangyu_Liu.md

 However, in both tasks, there is a large variation in the time spent, even within the same respondent.
 It is difficult to control the experiment environment using MTurk.
 A respondent may randomly click an answer, which results very short time spent, or he/she may rest for several seconds before really starts to answer a question, which results longer time.
 The measurement error may bias the experiment results.

-**The full code can be found in [assignment2.R](https://github.com/guangyu-liu/dataviz/blob/master/submissions/Liu_Guangyu/assignment2/assignment2.R)**
+**The full code for this assignment can be found in [assignment2.R](https://github.com/guangyu-liu/dataviz/blob/master/submissions/Liu_Guangyu/assignment2/assignment2.R)**

 ### References